slviajero/tinybasic/MANUAL.md

 EVERY syntax is exactly like AFTER but the event is running periodically.

+### Credits and a word on timing

 Both AFTER and EVERY have been taken from the legendary Locomotive BASIC.
 In this BASIC dialect, only GOSUB was available and the time scale was 20 ms. There were 4 individual timers.
 Full featured Locomotive BASIC timers are on the feature list fot future releases.

+BASIC can handle 1ms interrupts even on an Arduino UNO if there is not much I/O going on.
+Typically, 35 BASIC commands are processed in a ms by the interpreter core.
+It is good practice to disable interrupts with EVERY 0 at the beginning of the interrupt subroutine and to reenable it with EVERY n immediately before return.

 ## Graphics language set